Medieval Jerusalem: Khwarezmian control

-Jerusalem fell again in 1244 to the Khawarezmi Turks, who had been displaced by the advance of the Mongols.
-As the Khwarezmians moved west, they allied with the Egyptians, under the Egyptian Ayyubid sultan Al-Malik al-Salih.
-He recruited his horsemen from the Khwarezmians, and directed the remains of the Khwarezmian Empire into the Levant, where he wanted to organize a strong defense against the Mongols.
+Jerusalem fell again in 1244 to the Khwarazmian Empire, who had been displaced by the Mongol invasion of Khwarazm.
+As the Khwarezmians moved west, they allied with the Egyptians, under the Egyptian Ayyubid sultan as-Salih Ayyub.
+He recruited his horsemen from the Khwarezmians and directed the remains of the Khwarezmian Empire into the Levant, where he wanted to organize a strong defense against the Mongols.

 In keeping with his goal, the main effect of the Khwarezmians was to slaughter the local population, especially in Jerusalem.
-They invaded the city on July 11, 1244, and the city's citadel, the so-called Tower of David, surrendered on August 23.
+Their Siege of Jerusalem began on July 11, 1244, and the city's citadel, the so-called Tower of David, surrendered on August 23.
 The Khwarezmians then ruthlessly decimated the population, leaving only 2,000 people, Christians and Muslims, still living in the city.
-This attack triggered the Europeans to respond with the Seventh Crusade, although the new forces of French king Louis IX never even achieved success in Egypt, let alone advancing as far as Palestine.
+This attack triggered the Europeans to respond with the Seventh Crusade, although the new forces of King Louis IX of France never even achieved success in Egypt, let alone advancing as far as Palestine.

 Ayyubid control

-After having troubles with the Khwarezmians, the Muslim Sultan Al-Salih then began ordering armed expeditions to raid into Christian communities and capture men, women and children.
-Called razzias, or by their original Arabic name Ghazw (sing.: ghazwa or ghaza), the raids extended into Caucasia, the Black Sea, Byzantium, and the coastal areas of Europe.
-The newly enslaved were divided according to category.
-Women were either turned into maids or sex slaves.
-The men depending upon age and ability were made into servants or killed.
-Young boys and girls were sent to Imams where they were indoctrinated into Islam.
-According to ability the young boys were then made into eunuchs or sent into decades long training as slave soldiers for the sultan.
-Called Mamluks, this army of indoctrinated slaves were forged into a potent armed force.
-The Sultan then used his new Mamluk army to eliminate the Khwarezmians, and Jerusalem returned to Egyptian Ayyubid rule in 1247.
+After having troubles with the Khwarezmians, Sultan as-Salih began ordering armed expeditions to raid Christian communities and capture men, women and children.
+Called razzias, or by their original Arabic name ghazw (sing.: ghazwa or ghaza), the raids extended into Caucasia, the Black Sea, Byzantium, and the coastal areas of Europe.

+The captives were divided according to category and ability.
+Women were generally employed as domestic servants, while men were made to serve in various capacities or, in some cases, executed.
+Young boys and girls were sent to religious instructors (imams) for education and conversion to Islam.
+According to ability the young boys were then made into eunuchs or sent into decades-long training as mamluk (slave soldiers).
+This army of indoctrinated slaves was forged into a potent armed force.
+The Sultan then used this new army to eliminate the Khwarezmians, and Jerusalem returned to Ayyubid rule in 1247.